 This public health crisis gives us the chance to deliver on our promise of an elevated travel experience in an urgent new way.
 Everything we learn contributes to creating a better experience.

-We are showing what it means to keep customer well-being at the heart of decision-making.
+We are showing what it means to keep customer well-being at the heart of SEA operations and decision-making.